Bicentenary Celebration match

 The Bicentenary Celebration match was a 50-over exhibition cricket match played on 5 July 2014 at Lord's Cricket Ground, London, to mark the 200th anniversary of the ground, which was first used in 1814 and is considered the "home of cricket".
-The match was contested by the Marylebone Cricket Club (MCC), for whom Lord's is their home ground, and a Rest of the World team.
+The match was contested by the Marylebone Cricket Club (MCC), for whom Lord's is the home ground, and a Rest of the World team.
 The MCC team won the match by seven wickets, with Aaron Finch being named man of the match for his score of 181*.

-A previous 200th anniversary celebration match took place at Lord's in 1987, also between MCC and the Rest of the World, on the occasion of the bicentenary of Marylebone Cricket Club.
+An MCC Bicentenary match, celebrating the 200th anniversary of the MCC, was also played between MCC and the Rest of the World took place at Lord's in August 1987.

 Squads

 Brian Lara, batting for MCC, before the match, in a warm-up game against Hertfordshire.